PonomarevDA/libparams/platform_specific/ubuntu/README.md

 The Ubuntu flash driver emulates a real flash memory of an stm32 microcontroller.

-The implementation is quite simple: it allocates an array with the size of a typical stm32 page (2048 bytes).
-It is expected that a single page will be sufficient.
+The implementation is quite simple: it allocates an array with the size multiple of a typical stm32 page (2048 bytes).
+The number of flash pages are calculated based on number of parameters.

-If a string named `LIBPARAMS_INITIAL_PARAMS_FILE` is defined, the driver will read the yaml file into the allocated array during the initialization.
+If a strings named `LIBPARAMS_PARAMS_DIR` is defined, the driver will read initial parameters values from located in the directory yaml files into the allocated array during the initialization.
+> The default file names are "init_params_n.yaml", where n -- the number of flash pages.
+Using the `LIBPARAMS_INIT_PARAMS_BASE_NAME` you can specify the file name, such that the library will search for `${LIBPARAMS_PARAMS_DIR}/${LIBPARAMS_INIT_PARAMS_BASE_NAME}_n.yaml` file for each flash page.

+> The `LIBPARAMS_TEMP_PARAMS_BASE_NAME` specifies the names for files where the parameters will be saved during the `flashWrite` function call.

 The Ubuntu flash driver allows you to run an application based on libparams on Ubuntu.
 For example, it allows you to run a Cyphal/DroneCAN SITL node.